Home / cake / Boozy Eggnog Bundt Cake

 Get the holidays rocking with this Boozy Eggnog Bundt Cake!
 The eggnog and rum spiced cake is drenched in a eggnog and rum glaze, and then topped with an irresistible eggnog buttercream frosting.
 It is to-die-for!

-Another holiday recipe that I checked off my list last week is this new Boozy Eggnog Bundt Cake.
-I can’t get enough of the ‘nog this time of year.
-As soon as I saw it at the grocery store I stocked up with a couple of cartons.
-Y’know – one for chugging, and one for baking.
-It’s how I roll.
+I can't get enough of the 'nog this time of year.
+Every year, as soon as I see it at the grocery store I stock up with a couple of cartons.
+Y'know - one for chugging, and one for baking.
+It's how I roll.

 I debated making my Eggnog Muffins or Cranberry Eggnog Biscotti again, but really wanted to try a new recipe.
 Boozy Eggnog Bundt Cake.
 Things are just better with booze, right?
+If you're looking for am eggnog cocktail, check out my Baileys Eggnog!

 This Boozy Eggnog Bundt Cake is also definitely not lacking in the eggnog flavor.
 There is eggnog in the cake, glaze, AND frosting.
 It doesn’t get more egg noggy than that.

-I think what makes this boozy eggnog bundt cake special is the eggnog and bourbon glaze.
+• The Eggnog Glaze - I think what makes this boozy eggnog bundt cake special is the eggnog and bourbon glaze.
 It get poured over the cake directly out of the oven.
 Since the cake is still warm, it soaks up the glaze.
 This keeps the cake super moist and really brought out the eggnog (and bourbon!) flavor in the cake.

 Ingredients